 - 223 g (about 1 ½ cup) pimento-stuffed green olives (Manzanilla)

 - 138 g (about 1 cup) pitted kalamata olives

 - 34 g (2 tbsp) non-pareil capers

 - 15g (about ¼ cup) flat-leaf Italian parsley

 - 2 tbsp garlic-infused olive oil (may sub 2 tbsp olive oil + 2 minced garlic cloves)

 - I like to start by doing a quick safety check on the kalamata olives for remaining pits by slicing each one in half before adding to my food processor.
 Although I purchase olives that have been labeled pre-pitted, I almost always find one olive in the bunch that still has it's pit (no matter what olive bar I buy them from).
 Though this is an additional step, its totally worth the extra couple minutes because you definitely don't want a pit in your lovely tapenade.

 - Add all ingredients to your food processor and pulse on your lowest setting until the mixture is chunky and resembles gravel.
 My machine has three settings low, high, and manual pulse.
 I like to use the latter so that I am literally just giving the mixture a series of quick pulses like flicking a light switch off and on until it's reached the desired consistency.
 If you prefer a smoother, spreadable tapenade you can pulse for longer, but I like mine to be quite gravelly.

-Sodium 1145 mg
+- Sodium: 1145 mg

-Total Carbohydrates 6 g
+- Carbohydrates: 6 g